 He quickly Googled “Summitt Energy” and it was ALL red flags.

-So he asked the rep why all the search results were warning that this was a scam.
+So he spoke up and asked the rep why all the search results were warning that this was an energy reseller scam.

-The rep quickly dismissed this, saying that the negative feedback was “just from bloggers” (how dare he!) and that we should check out more reputable sites, such as the Better Business Bureau.
+The rep quickly dismissed this, saying that the negative feedback was “just from random bloggers” (you mean like me?) and that we should check out more reputable sites, such as the Better Business Bureau.

 Once the sales rep left, my husband and I spent the rest of our evening researching energy resellers and reviewing the paperwork that he had left us.

-The more disturbing complaint was that by signing up with an energy reseller, customers actually ended up paying more.
+The more disturbing complaints were from the customers saying that by signing up with an energy reseller, they actually ended up paying more.

 The first thing I did the next day was call Summitt Energy and cancel any contract that was opened under my name.
 After I hung up the phone, I emailed them to get a confirmation in writing that I did not have to pay a cancellation fee and that my electricity and natural gas services would continue without interruption.
 I also phoned my utility companies to make sure nothing changed on my accounts with them.

 We were lucky that the cancellation process was just that easy for us.